Mxltiply/Mxltiply/README.md

-## Hi there 👋 The name's MD or Mxltipy
+## Hi there 👋 The name's MD or Mxltiply
 ### Been learning programming for the past year now, currently at the beginner / intermediate level.

 Interested in back-end.